 Keene’s published books include Earthkeepers (Oxford University Press, 1993), Willa Cather (Simon & Schuster, 1994), Racism (Steck-Vaughn, 1995), and Peacemakers (Oxford University Press, 1996).
 She is also the author of a college-level text, A Guide to Children's Literature, published by the Independent Study Division, Indiana University.
 Keene has been an ongoing contributor to American National Biography (Oxford University Press), both print and online versions, since its inception in the 1990s.
 She has also written several plays.
 Her short-story collection Another Time, Another Place was published in 2010 to honor the memory of her beloved childhood teacher and mentor, Juanita Schoff.

 In addition to writing and editing, Keene has hosted international students and visiting scholars for many years and has also provided them with voluntary English tutoring.
 She is a strong supporter of the Humane Society of the United States (HSUS) and other animal welfare groups and is a member of Mensa as well as the Authors Guild.
-The mother of four grown children, Keene lives in Princeton, New Jersey, and Cape Cod with her husband and a family of Boston terriers.
+The mother of four grown children, Keene lives in Brunswick, Maine, with her husband and their Boston terrier Max.